And SNO it goes

 And then there’s Hope Valley, 12 miles south of the lake on the south side of Highway 88.
 It’s extremely popular, so get there early!

 Wherever you park and play, be sure to pick up after your pet.
-Pack it in, pack it out, leave no trace, have a Plan B and be aware.
+Pack it in, pack it out, Leave only Paw Prints, have a Plan B and be aware.
 Many problems have been reported due overcrowding, littering and un-emptied toilets and trash bins.

 You’ll find Sno-Park maps, descriptions and more info here.
 Buy your pass or permit (valid through May 30) online or through regional vendors.
 Don’t be tempted to park without a permit: you’ll get a $95 citation.